 The Leica APO-Telyt-M 1:3.4 / 135mm: the long portrait lens for the M-system

-The Leica APO-Telyt-M 135mm f3.4 is the longest focal length lens available for the M-system.
-It has been apochromatically corrected for color aberrations to achieve superior sharpness, contrast, and color accuracy.
-The lens produces sharp images across the frame and across all apertures.
-However, framing and focusing a 135mm lens on an M-camera can be challenging due to the small viewing area, so that the use of a viewfinder magnifier is often advantageous.
-Overall, the 3.4/135mm is a very well-made, compact lens that has made many friends in the Leica community.
+The Leica APO-Telyt-M 1:3.4/135mm is the the longest focal length lens available for Leica's M-system of rangefinder cameras.
+When released in 1998, it replaced two other Leica tele-lenses, the Elmarit-M 2.8/135mm and the Tele-Elmar 1:4/135mm.
+The lens has been apochromatically corrected for color aberrations to achieve superior sharpness, contrast, and color accuracy.
+It produces crisp images across the frame and across all apertures.
+Yet, framing and focusing a 135mm lens on an M-camera can be a challenge, as the viewing area is relatively small.
+Hence, the use of a viewfinder magnifier is often advisable.
+All in all, the 3.4/135mm is a well-constructed, compact lens that has made many friends in the Leica community.

 The Leica APO-Telyt-R 1:3.4 / 180mm: the lens that set new standards

-The Leica APO-Telyt-R 180mm f3.4 is an apochromatically corrected optic that set a new benchmark for contrast, sharpness, and color accuracy in its class when it was first released in 1975.
+When it was first released in 1975, the Leica APO-Telyt-R 1:3.4/180mm set a new benchmark in its class for sharpness, contrast, and color accuracy.
 This compact telephoto lens produces stunningly detailed images already wide open.
-Perhaps owing to its origin as a military reconnaissance tool, it performs best when focused at infinity.
-It has proven very popular with Leica shooters, and nowadays seems one of the best Leica bargains on the used market.
-A classic lens that is of interest for collectors and active photographers alike.
+Perhaps owing to its origin as a derivative of optics developed for the US military, it performs best when focused at infinity.
+Yet, its optical quality remains on a very good level at shorter focusing distances, and it has proven very popular with Leica shooters as a short telephoto option for the R-system.
+Nowadays the lens represents one of the best Leica bargains on the used market.
+It is a truely classic imaging tool that is of interest for collectors and active photographers alike.

 Leica's system of long telephoto lenses employs an unusual modular design.
 The six manual optics with focal lengths ranging from 280mm to 800mm each consist of separate head and focusing units that are connected through a bayonet fitting.
-Different combinations of the two heads and three focusing modules give differing focal length, maximum aperture, and size specifications.
-Mechanically and optically the system is fully in line with Leica's high quality standards, but it also carries a heavy price tag...
+Different combinations of the two heads and three focusing modules give differing focal length, maximum aperture (ranging from f/2.8 to f/5.6), and size specifications.
+The modular system makes it possible to change focal length without carrying several heavy telephoto lenses, while featuring a faster maximum aperture than comparable zoom lenses.
+Mechanically and optically the system is fully in line with Leica's high quality standards, but it also carries a heavy price tag.